 EIPs are NAT IP addresses that are located in the public gateway of Alibaba Cloud.
-Through NAT, EIPs are mapped to the NICs in internal networks of the ECS instances that are associated with the EIPs.
-You can associate EIPs to ECS instances that reside within VPCs to enable the instances to communicate with the public network.
+By means of NAT, EIPs are mapped to the network interface controllers (NICs) in internal networks of the ECS instances that are associated with the EIPs.
+You can associate EIPs with ECS instances that reside within virtual private clouds (VPCs) to enable the instances to communicate over the Internet.
 However, you cannot view the EIPs on the NICs of the ECS instances.

 |Item||Public IP address assigned to an ECS instance||EIP|

 |Can the IP address be independently purchased and used?||No||Yes|